atomicdata-dev/atomic-data-docs/src/schema/classes.md

 Properties:

 - `description` - (required, langstring) how the datatype functions.
-- `stringSerialization` - (required, langstring) how the datatype should be parsed / serialized as an UTF-8 string
+- `stringSerialization` - (required, AtomicURL, LangString) how the datatype should be parsed / serialized as an UTF-8 string
 - `stringExample` - (required, string) an example stringSerialization example value that should be parsed correclty
-- `binarySerialization` - (optional, langstring) how the datatype should be parsed / serialized as a byte array.
+- `binarySerialization` - (optional, AtomicURL, LangString) how the datatype should be parsed / serialized as a byte array.
 - `binaryExample` - (optional, string) an example stringSerialization that should be parsed correclty.
 Should have the same contents as the stringExample.
 Required if binarySerialization is present on the DataType.

 ## Class